 - Any evaluation or analysis techniques to be applied to models within the view

-- Any heuristics, patterns, or other guidelines which aid in the synthesis of an associated view or its models
+- Any heuristics, patterns, or other guidelines that aid in the synthesis of an associated view or its models

-Microsoft is currently moving from the MSF 3.0 model (4 spheres – contextual, conceptual, logical, physical crossed with 4 “views” -business view, applications view information view and technology view totaling in 16 viewpoints) to the following set of viewpoints:
+Microsoft is currently moving from the MSF 3.0 model (4 spheres – contextual, conceptual, logical, and physical crossed with 4 “views” -business view, applications view, information view, and technology view, totaling 16 viewpoints) to the following set of viewpoints:

 What about a minimal set of viewpoints?
-Well, I don’t know about a minimal set – there are however few viewpoints that usually get used:
+Well, I don’t know about a minimal set – there are, however, a few viewpoints that usually get used:

-- Some sort layer view (usually block diagram)
+- Some sort of layer view (usually a block diagram)

 - A logical view (main classes/packages)